upb-uc4/hlf-network/README.md

 ## Troubleshooting

 * The error ```mount: /hyperledger: mount(2) system call failed: Connection timed out.``` arose when running our ```startNetwork.sh``` script and set up mounts for our Kubernetes cluster.
 Currently, we solve this issue by disabling any firewall running on our systems using the command ```sudo ufw disable```.
-This is just a work-around for testing, we hope to find a real fix in the near future.
+This is just a workaround for testing, we hope to find a real fix in the near future.